-Learn about Presidential Libraries
+About Presidential Libraries

 Presidential Libraries are archives and museums, bringing together the documents and artifacts of a President and his administration and presenting them to the public for study and discussion without regard for political considerations or affiliations.
 Presidential Libraries and Museums, like their holdings, belong to the American people.

 Many Presidential papers and records had been lost, destroyed, sold for profit, or ruined by poor storage conditions.
 In 1939, President Franklin D. Roosevelt sought a better alternative.
-Learn more about the Presidential Libraries History

 Congress legislated this policy, passing the Presidential Libraries Act in 1955.
 Through archives, museums, and public programs, Presidential Libraries continue to preserve the documents and artifacts of our Presidents, helping us learn about our nation and our democracy.
-Learn more about Laws and Regulations

 The Presidential Libraries maintain over 600 million pages of textual materials; nearly 20 million photographs; over 20 million feet of motion picture film; nearly 100,000 hours of disc, audiotape, and videotape recordings; over 500 TB of electronic data, and close to 750,000 museum objects.
 These varied holdings make each library a rich source of information and a center for research on the Presidency.